-The record was released in July, and was reviewed the week of September 15.
+The record was released in July, and was reviewed in Billboard the week of September 15.
 Other reviews that week went to Clyde McPhatter's "Thirty Days," the Platters' "You'll Never, Never Know," the Delegates' "The Convention," the Dells' "Oh What A Nite," Huey Smith's "Little Liza Jane," the Barons' "Don't Walk Out," the Joytones' "Gee What A Boy," Charlie & Ray's "Mad With You Baby," and the Chestnuts' "Forever I Vow."

 Meanwhile, back at the Emeralds.
 Luther Bond and John McGue had recruited Willie King (tenor), Johnny Johnson (baritone), and Robert Trice (bass).
 On July 31, 1956, around the same time that the Victorials' record was being released, the new Emeralds recorded four sides for Cincinnati's own Federal label: "Old Mother Nature," "I Love You Baby," "I Cry," and "Six Foot Hole" (which was originally entitled "Dig Me, Dig Me Baby").